sttp/Specification/Output/README.md

 #### No Compression

-It will always be possible for STTP to send data packets in their native binary format without any specified compression.
+It is always be possible for STTP to send data packets in their native binary format without any specified compression.

-For the purposes of session negotiation the text name for selecting no compression algorithm is `NONE` and its version number will always be `0.0`.
+For the purposes of session negotiation the text name for selecting no compression is `NONE` and its version number is `0.0`.

 #### Deflate Compression

 Deflate is an industry-standard algorithm that is used for lossless compression and decompression.
 The Deflate compression algorithm is defined in RFC 1951 <sup>[[19](#user-content-ref19)]</sup>.
 This algorithm was chosen as a safe default option for an always available compression option in STTP since implementations of the protocol are widely available on various operating systems and programming languages.

 The Deflate algorithm is technically a stateful algorithm, however, it is defined for use within STTP in either stateful or stateless modes.
-In a stateless mode, the Deflate algorithm will simply be applied to each data packet with its default initial state.
+In a stateless mode, the Deflate algorithm is simply applied to each data packet with its default initial state.
 The Deflate algorithm is the only default compression option that is specified for STTP stateless compression.

 For the purposes of session negotiation the text name for the Deflate algorithm is `DEFLATE` and its version number is `1.0`.